FIS Acoustic Verification Scheme

 ‘It is envisaged the verification service will grow to encompass other acoustic performance products used in the fit out and finishes sector ie doors, partitioning, raised access flooring and suspended ceilings and will eventually be extended to include verification of other test data.

-The process for verification to the FIS Acoustic Verification Scheme Standard is as follows:
+The process for verification to the FIS Acoustic Verification Scheme Standard is:

 - All data is supplied using an agreed FIS data sheet